Introduction to migration dependencies in Drupal

 Using previously imported files in image fields

 To be able to reuse the previously imported files, the migrate_lookup plugin is used.
-Additionally, an alternative text for the image is created using a contact plugin concat plugin.
+Additionally, an alternative text for the image is created using the concat plugin.
 The following snippet shows how the process section is configured:

 process: title: name field_image/target_id: plugin: migration_lookup migration: udm_dependencies_intro_image source: photo_file field_image/alt: plugin: concat source: - constants/PHOTO_DESCRIPTION_PREFIX - name delimiter: ' '